Improve data privacy and GDPR compliance for your organization

 GDPR compliance involves many stakeholders across the organization.
 A new role imposed by GDPR, the Data Protection Officer (DPO) is required to work closely with all stakeholders.
 No single technology or process will deliver compliance across the three regulation pillars – legal and compliance, technology, and data.
 Learn more about how to prepare for GDPR and better protect your organization’s data.

 The GDPR is a regulation intended to standardize data protection legislation across the European Union (EU) and update current data protection laws.
 GDPR is based on the principle of good data governance.
-To achieve data privacy, organizations require 'privacy by design', 'privacy by default', and 'accountability'.
-GDPR took effect on May 25th, 2018 and as a result, organizations, including Malwarebytes, have reassessed their data processing controls and implemented a plan to achieve compliance.
+To achieve data privacy, organizations require ‘privacy by design’, ‘privacy by default’, and ‘accountability’.
+GDPR took effect on May 25th, 2018 and as a result, organizations, including ThreatDown, have reassessed their data processing controls and implemented a plan to achieve compliance.

 We will update our Privacy Policy as necessary to ensure that our policies are in line with international regulations, our product and business practices.

-We may collect your information: (1) when you license and use our software ("Software Collection"); (2) when you interact with certain portions of our website, such as our forums, blogs, and support center ("Website Collection"); and (3) when you communicate with us by email, chat, or otherwise ("Dialogue Collection").
-More information about what is included in Software, Website and Dialogue Collection can be found in detail in their corresponding Sections of our Privacy Policy.
+We may collect your information: (1) when you license and use our software (“Software Collection”); (2) when you interact with certain portions of our website, such as our forums, blogs, and support center (“Website Collection”); and (3) when you communicate with us by email, chat, or otherwise (“Dialogue Collection”).
+More information about what is included in Software, Website and Dialogue Collection can be found in detail in their corresponding Sections of our Privacy Policy

 No.

-Yes, you may opt out of submitting certain types of personal information to Malwarebytes; which may include usage and threat statistics.
+Yes, you may opt out of submitting certain types of personal information to ThreatDown; which may include usage and threat statistics.
 You may find information about such opt out process in the “Choice” section of our Privacy Policy.

 You may access, modify or delete (subject to applicable law) the personal information associated with your use of our services at any time by updating your “My Account” information by navigating to my.malwarebytes.com, signing into your account and updated your personal information.
 Alternatively, you may contact us at privacy@malwarebytes.com.